 Holiday Inn updated outdoor signage in an effort to drive brand consistency across thousands of properties worldwide with evenly illuminated channel letters and box signs.
 A redesign of the iconic brand logo required new exterior signage for more than 3,200 Holiday Inn locations.
 The project involved more than 20 sign manufacturers creating 9,300 channel letter and box signs—over 270 lighting configurations ranging from 11 inches to as high as 8 feet.

-Holiday Inn chose GE's Tetra® LED technology to light its new signs.
-GE's energy-efficient sign lighting system provides highly uniform and reliable illumination that saves the company an estimated $4.4 million annually—about $3 million in maintenance reductions and $1.4 million in electricity savings, compared to previous fluorescent and neon systems.
+Holiday Inn chose Current's Tetra® LED technology to light its new signs.
+Current's energy-efficient sign lighting system provides highly uniform and reliable illumination that saves the company an estimated $4.4 million annually—about $3 million in maintenance reductions and $1.4 million in electricity savings, compared to previous fluorescent and neon systems.
 Holiday Inn has achieved an estimated 52 percent kilowatt hour (kWh) reduction with signs that are lit an average of 12 hours per day, 365 days per year.
-GE's new Tetra LED systems also reduce the maintenance burden typically associated with fluorescent and neon sign lighting.
+Current's Tetra LED systems also reduce the maintenance burden typically associated with fluorescent and neon sign lighting.
 Box signs in particular tend to be difficult to access—often a bucket truck and service team must be dispatched to change tubes or make repairs.
 LED lighting systems, lasting approximately four times the life of a typical fluorescent tube, can virtually eliminate maintenance for years to come and can perform better in cold weather, operating dependably at temperatures less than 50° F unlike fluorescent lighting that tends to dim in cold weather.

 Parking Lot Lighting Offers Clear Savings